 Evolutionary dynamics of invasion

-During a post-baccalaureate fellowship with the Organization for Tropical Studies, I conducted a study to test whether patterns of chemical, physical, and biotic defenses in an acacia species (Vachellia collinsii) vary depending on exposure to agrochemical runoff.
-Ultimately, I am interested in assessing how anthropogenic change to biotic communities via pesticides, fertilizers, and land use change alter natural selection on the traits of non-target plants.
+2. During a post-baccalaureate fellowship with the Organization for Tropical Studies, I initiated a study to test whether patterns of chemical, physical, and biotic defenses in an acacia species (Vachellia collinsii) vary over natural gradients of exposure to agrochemical runoff.
+In these long-lived species, I am interested to see whether insecticide exposure is decreasing herbivore pressure sufficiently to alter plant defense strategies, either through plastic shifts in defense phenotypes or in response to divergent selection across different chemical exposure regimes.

 Genetics and physiology of abiotic stress tolerance